AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Introduction

-In this paper, we propose AST, an \textbf{A}daptive, \textbf{S}eamless, and \textbf{T}raining-free precise speech editing framework that effectively resolves the quality-controllability trade-off by leveraging the latent space structure of a pre-trained Autoregressive Model-Flow Matching (AM-FM) paradigm TTS model.
-The core insight underlying our approach is that the continuous flow in flow-matching models provides natural guidance for blending preserved and synthesized content.
-By inverting the original speech into the latent space using an inverse Euler ODE solver, we obtain a flow that records the transform of the source.
-Through alignment between original and target transcripts, we perform Latent Recomposition, identifying unchanged regions and selectively stitching their corresponding inverted latent segments with newly synthesized target content.
-However, naive stitching often leads to artifacts due to approximation errors in the inversion process.
-To address this and prevent artifacts at edit boundaries without disrupting the generative manifold, we propose Adaptive Weak Fact Guidance (AWFG), an adaptive weighting mechanism that dynamically modulates a mel-space guidance signal toward the original flow in preserved regions based on the deviation from the original flow.
+To overcome this quality-controllability trade-off, we propose \textbf{AST}, an \textbf{A}daptive, \textbf{S}eamless, and \textbf{T}raining-free precise speech editing framework.
+AST leverages the latent space structure of pre-trained flow-matching (AM-FM) TTS models.
+By inverting the original speech into the latent space via an inverse ODE solver, we perform Latent Recomposition: we align source and target transcripts to stitch inverted latents of unchanged regions with newly synthesized content.
+To prevent boundary artifacts caused by inversion approximation errors without over-constraining the generative manifold, we introduce Adaptive Weak Fact Guidance (AWFG).
+This mechanism dynamically modulates a mel-space guidance signal toward the original flow in preserved regions based on trajectory deviation.

-To fill the gap of publicly accessible benchmarks and establish a sustainable benchmark for future work, we introduce LibriSpeech-Edit, a novel speech editing benchmark dataset curated from the LibriSpeech test-clean subset.
-Unlike the previously popular RealEdit dataset, which is no longer publicly accessible due to copyright constraints, LibriSpeech-Edit is freely available and provides a standardized evaluation protocol for speech editing systems.
-Furthermore, since conventional metrics fail to accurately measure the local temporal alignment between source and edited speech, we propose a novel metric, Word-level Dynamic Time Warping (WDTW).
-As a key component of our evaluation protocol, WDTW accurately evaluates the temporal fidelity of utterance pairs.
+To establish a sustainable benchmark, we introduce LibriSpeech-Edit, a novel dataset curated from LibriSpeech.
+Unlike the popular but currently inaccessible RealEdit dataset, LibriSpeech-Edit is freely available and provides a standardized evaluation protocol.
+Furthermore, since conventional metrics fail to measure local temporal alignment accurately, we propose Word-level Dynamic Time Warping (WDTW) to rigorously evaluate the temporal fidelity between source and edited utterances.

-Extensive experiments demonstrate that AST achieves state-of-the-art controllability metrics by effectively preserving speaker identity and unedited temporal alignment, while simultaneously maintaining highly competitive edited speech quality and accuracy.
-Remarkably, all of this is achieved without requiring any task-specific fine-tuning or additional training, making our approach immediately applicable to any AM-FM paradigm TTS model.
-Our contributions can be summarized as follows:
+Extensive experiments demonstrate that AST achieves state-of-the-art controllability and temporal fidelity while maintaining highly competitive synthesis quality, all without requiring any task-specific fine-tuning.
+Our main contributions are summarized as follows: